workshopbutler/js-widgets/README.md

 * TrainerPage widget renders the profile of a trainer
 * RegistrationPage widget renders a registration form for an event
 * SidebarEventList widget renders the list of events, designed specifically for sidebars and columns
-* EndorsementList widget renders the list of endorsements for one trainer
+* TestimonialList widget renders the list of endorsements for one trainer

 The widgets work with [default themes](https://workshopbutler.com/developers/themes/).
 If you want to customise the look, check the themes.
 The widgets render the pages using the templates, provided by a theme, and